New York Wrongful Termination Lawyers

 When Should You Contact Our New York Wrongful Termination Lawyers?

 A terminated employee can bring a case as soon as the termination occurs.
 It is good to bring the case as soon as possible to prevent the loss of key evidence.
 In some cases an employee must first file a “charge” with the Equal Employment Opportunity Commission (EEOC).
 However, it is best to contact our wrongful termination lawyers before filing with the EEOC.

-To bring a case, you should contact the wrongful termination lawyers at The Ottinger Firm, P.C.
-Here is a guide to help you select a good employment attorney.
-Many employees who have been terminated do not have the financial resources to hire a good law firm.
+To bring a case, you should contact the New York wrongful termination lawyers at Ottinger Employment Lawyers Many employees who have been terminated do not have the financial resources to hire a good law firm.
 But this should not be a problem.
 We take most of these cases on a contingent fee basis.
 This means that you don’t pay any legal fees until we win the case.
 At that point, the fee is paid out the recovery.